commschamp/cc.mqtt5.libs/doc/BUILD.md

 The default and minimal required C++ standard version to build this project is **17**.
 However it is possible to increase it using the **CMAKE_CXX_STANDARD** cmake variable.

+## Building as Shared Library
+By default the library is built as static one.
+It is possible to built it as a shared library by using the built-in **BUILD_SHARED_LIBS** cmake option

+## Forcing Pisition Independent Code
+When the library is built as **shared** one then the position independent code is enabled automatically.
+However, when the library built as **static**, but becomes part of some other shared library, then enabling the position independent code may be required.
+Use standard **CMAKE_POSITION_INDEPENDENT_CODE** cmake variable to enable it.

 ## Examples of Build and Install
 The examples below are Linux/Unix system oriented, i.e. they use **make** utility to build the "install" target after configuration with **cmake**.
 For Windows